 Qualifying earnings basis

-The minimum employer contribution is 3 percent of a team member’s qualifying earnings.
+The minimum employer contribution is 3 percent of those qualifying earnings.

 Total minimum contributions